paulveillard/cybersecurity-secure-saas-apis/README.md

 # Secure SaaS APIs (Programming Interfaces for Software-as-a-Service)
 > An ongoing & curated catalog of SaaS APIs and their security levels, compliance, and regulation like GDPR, ISO27001, PCI and others.
+Thanks to all contributors, you're awesome and wouldn't be possible without you!
+Our goal is to build a categorized community-driven collection of very well-known resources.

 ## `Introduction`
 **SaaS is short for software as a service.** It is one of the more innovative new tools that has been developed for businesses.
 It is designed to help businesses integrate the applications they use into a format that they can use throughout their offices.
 One of the main things to consider is how the new software will work with your existing software, as well as with future software applications you may need to purchase.